nctroy/IONKARE-APP-MODERNIZATION/SECURITY.md

 ### Security Tooling SLAs and SLOs
 - Defined SLOs for alert delivery, signal to noise, and MTTA or MTTR targets
 - Health checks, runbooks, and quarterly effectiveness reviews

+## SOC Runbooks
+Runbook templates and workflows are available under `docs/soc-runbooks/`.
+Integrate steps with your SIEM/SOAR of choice and keep playbooks versioned.

+## CIS Benchmark Checklist
+A living checklist is maintained at `docs/cis-benchmark-checklist.md`.
+We will automate checks via Security Hub/Config and IaC policies.